 Foundation Church is for disciples who want to go back to basics, and join in the Great Commission (Matthew 28): Become a disciple who makes disciples.

 For updates, you can follow us on Facebook, too.

-ALSO on Sunday, March 17th, 12:30-2:00pm, Open Home Life Group: Pastor James begins to host Sunday by Sunday Bible study.
+Every Sunday, 12:30-2:00pm, "Stop on By!"
+Life Group: Pastor James hosts a lunch and Life Group.
 We'll eat a light lunch of appetizers, and walk through the Gospel of Matthew.
 Want to know more?
-Contact Pastor James: email@example.com
+Contact Pastor James: firstname.lastname@example.org

-Saturday, March 30th, 5:00pm: Worship at Northwest Family YMCA: There will be Sunday School for children ages 4 - 5th grade, and music led by the very talented Kelley McLachlan.
-We'll go to dinner at FATZ Cafe, after worship - bring your bulletin, and get 10% off your meal!
+Saturday, March 30th, 5:00pm: Worship at Northwest Family YMCA: There will be Sunday School for children ages 4 - 5th grade; NEW: Childcare for ages 3 and under; and, music led by the very talented Kelley McLachlan.

 Please click here to go to the secure site for online giving: Under "Additional Details", you can designate your gift for the "Foundation Church".